 If you plan to use financial aid, schedule a study abroad financial aid preview meeting before you have paid any non-refundable deposits or fees to your program.
 You may even schedule the meeting before you have applied for a program.
 This meeting allows you to plot your options before you commit financially.
 At the meeting, the adviser can also answer any questions about accessing financial aid for study abroad.

-*The financial aid preview process is reserved for undergraduate students only.
-If you are a graduate student, contact Jim Parker directly.
+The financial aid preview process is for undergraduate students only.
+Graduate student should contact Jim Parker directly.

-Note: If you have already paid your deposit and confirmed your participation in a program, you can move on to step three without first scheduling a Preview Meeting.
+Note: If you have already paid your deposit and confirmed your participation in a program, you can move on to the SACE process below.